Create and manage environments in the Power Apps Admin center

 Follow these steps to create a Power Apps environment and a database for that environment.

 To follow this topic, the following items are required:

 - A Power Apps plan.
 Alternatively, you can sign up for a free Power Apps trial.

-- Power Apps Environment Admin, Office 365 Global Admin, or Azure Active Directory Tenant Admin permissions.
+- Power Apps Environment Admin, Global admin, or Power Platform service admin permissions.
 For more information, see Environments administration in Power Apps.